quentintaranpino/nostrcheck-server/CONFIG.md

 }
 ```

 Server configuration, including the host and port on which it runs.
-Also includes the public and private key for authentication. `tosFilePath` is the path to the terms of service file. `availableModules` is an object containing the configuration of the available modules in the application.
+Also includes the public and private key for nostr authentication. `tosFilePath` is the path to the terms of service file. `availableModules` is an object containing the configuration of the available modules in the application.

 ## Database